 [tweetbutton] tweet me: … “Hitler, Stalin and Franz Joseph: same time, same place in Vienna”

 There were also other men with ‘strong visions’ living in Vienna in February 1913

 If you want to know the whole story about the dark side of Vienna you can find all this unbelievable facts in one special guidebook:

 Behind the walls of splendid imperial facades some of the most influential people of that time lived here with hole theirs extraordinary passions.

-On our journey through Vienna I will show you:
+On our journey through imperial Vienna you will discover: